EpicStuff/MSE218/README.md

 6. `./setup.sh`
 7. `./run.sh`

-- Once you have run everything once successfully, you only need to run `./run.sh` to restart the server
+- Once you have run everything once successfully, you only need to run `./run.sh` to start the server again